-During the fiscal year ended December 31, 2021, our Board of Directors met ten times, the audit committee met three times, the compensation committee met six times, and the nominating and corporate governance committee was formed late in the year and held no meetings during 2021.
-During the fiscal year ended December 31, 2021, each incumbent director attended at least 80% of the aggregate of (i) all meetings of the Board of Directors and (ii) all meetings of the committees on which the director served, during the period in which he or she served as a director.
+During the fiscal year ended December 31, 2022, our Board of Directors met eleven times, the audit committee met six times, the compensation committee met six times, and the nominating and corporate governance committee met two times.
+During the fiscal year ended December 31, 2022, each incumbent director attended at least 70% of the aggregate of (i) all meetings of the Board of Directors and (ii) all meetings of the committees on which the director served, during the period in which he or she served as a director or committee member.